alianza/portfolio-v2/content/projects/2021-07-09_portfolio_v1.md

   software engineer, demonstrate some of my previous projects and experiences and as practice in vanilla web development (No frameworks).
 ---
-# Personal Portfolio Website - Vanilla JS
+# Personal Portfolio Website v1 - Vanilla JS

-I built this Personal Portfolio Website to introduce myself as a software engineer, demonstrate some of my previous projects and experiences and as practice in vanilla web development (No frameworks).
-I update this website with new content as I make new projects or gain new professional experiences!
+I built the previous version of this Personal Portfolio Website to introduce myself as a software engineer, demonstrate some of my previous projects and experiences and as practice in vanilla web development (No frameworks).
+I updated this website with new content as I made new projects or gained new professional experiences!

 - - -